Tuesday, September 29, 2020

 Look Back in Anger

 I checked the NL wildcard standings this morning, not because I feel the playoffs are more than a slight mathematical possibility for this team, but rather to try to guess what day the Mets will officially miss the playoffs again.
-It's become somewhat of a familiar late-season routine for me.
+It's become a familiar late-season routine for me.
 Since the Mets lost the 2000 World Series to that team that shall not be named, they've missed out on the playoffs 16 out of 19 years.
 Despite the incredibly low bar for becoming a playoff team this season, at some point this week, it will be 17 out of 20 years.
 A team playing in the largest market in the country, with a large and loyal fan base, will have missed out on the postseason 85% of the time, going back two decades.

 Sunday, September 20, 2020